Tripura bypolls: Alleging large-scale rigging, CPI(M) announces boycott of counting | Politics

 The Left Front alleged that large-scale rigging happened during the polling.

 ''We drew the attention of the Election Commission right from the beginning of the polling.
-But, the sorry state of affairs was that no steps were taken to prevent the large-scale rigging,'' Left Front convenor Narayan Kar alleged.
+But, the sorry state of affairs was that no steps were taken to prevent the large-scale rigging,'' Left Front convenor Narayan Kar alleged on Wednesday night.

 The Left Front demanded cancellation of the election, and announcement of fresh polling, but the EC refused to take any steps in this regard, he said.